Eden Park

 Recent Improvements

 Eden Park continues to evolve with thoughtful additions like Tom Jones Commons, featuring a walking loop, wetlands with a bridge, picnic areas, and natural play spaces.
-This newer section tends to be quieter than other parts of the park - perfect if you're seeking a more peaceful experience away from the busier areas.
+This newer section tends to be quieter than other parts of the park - a good option if you're seeking a more peaceful experience away from the busier areas.

 All Features & Facilities